Why does the BUI fail to load a browser control in a workspace?

 There are several limitations for the use of a browser control in the BUI.
 Browser controls in BUI are loaded as an iFrame, rather than a separate process used in the .NET console.
 These are permanent limitations of BUI and do not reflect a defect or issue with the product.
 Here are some limitations of the this type of use of a browser control:

-1. In a browser trying to render an https site inside an http site or vice versa, modern browsers rendering of such content is treated as a security violation.
+1. In a browser trying to render an HTTPS site inside an HTTP site or vice versa, modern browsers rendering of mixed content is treated as a security violation.
 In BUI this is treated as a known limitation of browser control.

 2. Any site which does not want to be embedded inside an iFrame will not be rendered.
-For example, if the response header containing X-FRAME-OPTIONS is set to the same origin or BUI site, and is not added to ALLOW-FROM header, the site will not be rendered.
+For example, if the response header containing X-FRAME-OPTIONS is set to SAMEORIGIN , the site will not be rendered.

 3. Any site trying to navigate a top level page will not be rendered by default due to the iFrame being loaded as a sandboxed attribute.
 For example, a BUI site navigating to a different site will not be allowed.
-If you have external content that needs to be loaded in the sandboxed iFrame in this way, such as flash content, please submit a service request to Oracle Service Cloud Technical Support and that issue can be reviewed.
+If you have external content that needs to be loaded in the sandboxed iFrame in this way, such as SSO/External content, please review the answer here on setting up the CUSTOM_CFG_BUI_IFRAME_DOMAIN_LIST.